ana-v1/lumen2022/README.md

 # Lumen Data Science 2022
 Lumen in the biggest student competition in Croatia.
 Data Science use case: **GeoGuessr AI Agent**.
-The agent is to be specialised for the area of mainland Croatia and tries to guess the location of the input image(s) (task linked [here](https://github.com/ana-v1/lumen2022/blob/main/lumen-datasci-2022-3.pdf)).
+The agent is to be specialised for the area of mainland Croatia and tries to guess the location of the input image(s) (use case description [here](https://github.com/ana-v1/lumen2022/blob/main/lumen-datasci-2022-3.pdf)).

 Members of the team **main explorers**:
 - Ivana Barišić